Finland

 (a) What is the NIS2 implementation status?

-The Cybersecurity Act, which aligns national law with the NIS2 Directive, is set to come into force on 8 April 2025, following a proposed ratification by the President on 4 April 2025.
+The Cybersecurity Act, which aligns national law with the NIS2 Directive, has entered into force on 8 April 2025, following a proposed ratification by the President on 4 April 2025.

 (b) What is the envisaged NIS2 implementation timeline?